anushrithvic/Err0r4o4/README.md

 - Interactive UI components with JavaScript.
 - Cross-browser compatibility.
 - User-friendly navigation.
+- Pronounces the Text for learning.
+- Different Themes for User favors.

 Feel free to explore, contribute, and raise issues if you find any bugs or have suggestions for improvements!

 ---

 ### 📬 Contact
-For any queries, reach out to the team at [Mail](mailto:anushrithvic.com).
+For any queries, contact the team at [Mail](mailto:anushrithvic.com).